News

 Homeschool news, as news.

-What the weekly will cover
+What the weekly covers

 Five beats · One issue · Every MondayESA legislation tracker

 Every state session brings new school-choice bills.
-We track what passes, what stalls, and what it means for homeschool families — with neutral framing regardless of which side proposed it.
+We track what passes, what stalls, and what it means for homeschool families, with neutral framing regardless of which side proposed it.

 Curriculum publisher moves